actuday6418/bob/README.md

 # Run
 1. cargo run main.bob (assuming main.bob is in the current directory)
+2. Use ./app for running the compiled app.
-2. Access docs through cargo doc --open
+3. Access docs through cargo doc --open

 # Overview of the syntax
 1. Bob statements are called sentences.